Shmuelnaaman/temp/writeup_template.md

 [image1]: ./examples/visualization.jpg "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
 [image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image4]: ./test1.jpg"
+[image5]: ./test2.jpg"
+[image6]: ./test3.jpg"
+[image7]: ./test4.jpg"
+[image8]: ./test5.jpg"
+[image9]: ./Train_Dist.jpg"
+[image10]: ./Test_Dist.jpg"
+[image11]: ./Validation_Dist.jpg"

+## Rubric Points
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

+---
+### Writeup / README

+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+You can submit your writeup as markdown or pdf.
+You can use this template as a guide for writing the report.
+The submission includes the project code.

-Here is a link to my [project code](./Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-Images are loaded and features and labels were set.
-These are 32x32x3 images which are color, not grayscale.
-Then the images are visualized from dataset.
-Then we got the histogram distribution of the trainning set, validation set and test set.
+#### 1. Provide a basic summary of the data set.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas and numpy libraries to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799 samples
+* The size of training set is 34799
+* The size of the validation set is 4410
-* The size of test set is 12630 sample
+* The size of test set is 12630
-* The size of traffic sign is 32x32x3
+* The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the distribution of training data is.
+It is a bar chart showing how training, testing and validation data is distributed regarding number of images belonging to each class

-![output][./download]
+![alt text][image9]
+![alt text][image10]
+![alt text][image11]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-Minimally, the image data should be normalized so that the data has mean zero and equal variance.
-For image data, (pixel - 128)/ 128 is the way I used to normalize the data.
-I had used 5 images downloaded from web to know how well the model works.
-I shuffled the data to make sure that the order in which the data comes does not matters to CNN.
+As a first step, I decided to convert the images to leave the images to be colored and not grayscale because I wanted to keep the information encapsulated in the 3 RGB channels ...

+I normalized the image data because Deep learning models perform better on normalized data so I devided all the images by 255 to normalize the input to be between 0 and 1

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.